Can you go to jail for bank fraud?

 Do I Need an Attorney for Help with Felony Embezzlement Issues?

 Although white collar crimes typically occur without any violence or physical harm involved in the crime, embezzlement is still a very serious offense that could result in a felony conviction.
-A qualified and knowledgeable criminal defense attorney like Birrell Criminal Defense will help you determine if you have any appropriate defenses to embezzlement.
+A qualified and knowledgeable criminal defense attorney like Birrell Law Firm will help you determine if you have any appropriate defenses to embezzlement.

 We can help you understand federal laws and Minnesota laws regarding what qualifies as embezzlement and how it can be punished.